The Mindbody approach

 • Irritable Bowel Syndrome

-Many kinds of stress, past or present, can contribute to chronic pain.
+Many kinds of stress, past or present, can contribute to persistent pain.
 These often come from external pressures, which can go on to become internal stressors through the thought patterns we develop in response.
 For example:

 • Unresolved emotions from the past